 - I lime, quartered

-- 2 eggs, cooked as desired, recipe below, or make Ramen Eggs
+- 2 to 4 eggs, cooked as desired, recipe below, or make Ramen Eggs

 Divide noodles and broth between four bowls.
 Add garnishes as desired and serve.

 Soft Boiled Eggs: